kurtosis-tech/kurtosis/docs/docs/reference/sdk.md

 **Returns**
 * `enclaveUuid`: The UUID for the service identified by the `identifier`.

-### `getOrderedListOfNamesAndUuids() -> []String nameAndUuids`
+### `getOrderedListOfNames() -> []String serviceNames`
-Returns an ordered list of names and UUIDs for all the services in the enclave.
-This is useful if users want to enumerate all service names & UUIDs for the enclave, say for an autocomplete like function.
+Returns an ordered list of names for all the services in the enclave.
+This is useful if users want to enumerate all service names, say for an autocomplete like function.

 **Returns**
-* `nameAndUuids`: This list is a concatenation of sorted names followed by sorted UUIDs.
+* `serviceNames`: This is a sorted list of service names

 ModuleContext
 -------------